 B. Rural Area Designations

-The purpose of rural areas as defined by the County in compliance with the GMA is:
+The purpose of rural areas as defined by the county in compliance with the GMA is:

 To support the rural aspects of Thurston County.

-To protect areas with environmental constraints and preserve and buffer natural resource areas of agriculture, forestry, aquaculture, mineral deposits and fish and wildlife habitats from encroachment by or irreversible conversion to more intense uses.
+To protect areas with environmental constraints and preserve and buffer natural resource areas of agriculture, forestry, aquaculture, mineral deposits, and fish and wildlife habitats from encroachment by or irreversible conversion to more intense uses.

 To allow low intensity residential uses which do not require a high level of public services and facilities.